frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 force.
 We learn from this how we have to try and have that same faith.

-John Paul II talked about how the vocation, or anybody\'s vocation, but particularly the vocation of Our Lady, was a pilgrimage of faith.
+John Paul II talked about how the vocation, or anybody\'s vocation, but particularly the vocation of Our Lady, was "a pilgrimage of faith" (John Paul II, *General Audience*, March 21, 2001; Vatican II, *Lumen gentium*, Point 58).
 A pilgrimage is a journeying forward, step by step.

 The whole of your marriage vocation is a pilgrimage of faith.
 The whole of your Christian vocation, your apostolic vocation---there\'s always